amberframework/docs/getting-started/routing/routes.md

 routes :web, "/page"
 ```

-The routes macro takes a last argument and a block, within the block is where you define your routes.
+The routes macro takes a last argument.
+And a block within the block is where you define your routes.

 ```crystal
 routes :web, '/static' do